sweeneychris/TheiaSfM/docs/source/sfm.rst

     ..
 NOTE:: The projection matrix does not contain information about radial distortion, so those parameters will need to be set separately.

-.. function:: void GetProjectionMatrix(Matrix3x4d* pmatrix) const
+.. function:: void Camera::GetProjectionMatrix(Matrix3x4d* pmatrix) const

     Returns the projection matrix.
 Does not include radial distortion.

-.. function:: void GetCalibrationMatrix(Eigen::Matrix3d* kmatrix) const
+.. function:: void Camera::GetCalibrationMatrix(Eigen::Matrix3d* kmatrix) const

     Returns the calibration matrix in the form specified above.

-.. function:: Eigen::Vector3d PixelToUnitDepthRay(const Eigen::Vector2d& pixel) const
+.. function:: Eigen::Vector3d Camera::PixelToUnitDepthRay(const Eigen::Vector2d& pixel) const

     Converts the pixel point to a ray in 3D space such that the origin of the ray is at the camera center and the direction is the pixel direction rotated